CompassionCH/compassion-modules/child_compassion/README.rst

 Known issues / Roadmap
 ======================

-* Javascript code is not working in V8 for generate_descriptions_wizard
+* Implement mappings and messages for R4
+* Tests for R4

 Credits
 =======